-Important Note: Education licensure requirements and salary statistics (for teachers and administrators) are subject to change.
+Important Note: Education licensure requirements, statistics and other information are subject to change.
 CertificationMap.com makes its best effort to keep content accurate; however, the official sources are the state education departments.
 Please confirm licensing requirements with your state before applying for licensure or renewal.
-Last updated: 1/06/2015
+Last updated: 08/11/2018

 Candidates seeking their initial teaching licensure in Washington State must meet the following requirements:

-Washington state requires fingerprint clearance and background checks for all applicants seeking a Washington state teaching certificate.
+Washington State requires fingerprint clearance and background checks for all applicants seeking a Washington State teaching certificate.
 Contact your local ESD (educational service district) for more information about how to submit your fingerprints.

 Incentives to teach in high-needs schools or shortage subject areas: Washington provides differential pay for teachers teaching in high-needs schools and offers loan forgiveness for teaching in shortage subject areas